‘Picnic At Hanging Rock’ Season 2: Is This Even A Thing Yet?

-The eerie and visually stunning Australian series, Picnic at Hanging Rock, will air its final episode on the BBC tonight, having aired earlier in the year on Australia’s Showcase on Foxtel.
+The eerie and visually stunning Australian series Picnic at Hanging Rock will air its final episode on the BBC tonight, having aired earlier in the year on Australia’s Showcase on Foxtel.
 However, fans already want to know if there is a Season 2 in the works.

 The Picnic at Hanging Rock TV series is based on a popular Australian book written by Joan Lindsay and first published in 1967.
 It has been a staple of Australian literature ever since, telling the strange story of several girls who go missing while on a school excursion to Hanging Rock in Victoria, Australia.
 Set in 1900, a school excursion sees a group of girls take a trip to Hanging Rock on Valentine’s Day.
 By day’s end, three students and one teacher are missing.
 A fourth student returns to the group hysterical and unclear on what transpired.